-Do you identify with any of these health effects?
+Can you relate with any of these health effects?

 Adenoid face is a term that is used to describe the facial characteristics of someone with severely enlarged adenoids.
 The adenoids are located in the upper part of the throat and have similar function to the tonsils.
-When they become swollen or enlarge it prevents you from breathing through your nose and forces you to breathe through your mouth.
-Once the mouth breathing posture sets in you will see changes in the facial appearance.
+When they become swollen or enlarged they prevent you from breathing through your nose and force you to breathe through your mouth.
+Once the mouth breathing posture sets in, you will see changes in the facial appearance.

 Here are the features of an adenoid face:

 - Elevated nostrils

 - Small lower jaw